 You can also enable the option to directly power off virtual machines without a shutdown timeout, bypassing the guest OS.
 See Configure Virtual Machine Startup and Shutdown Options.

-Enable or disable automatic VM IP customization during recovery.
+Activate or deactivate automatic VM IP customization during recovery.
 The default value is true.
 Move the slider to change the value of recovery.useIpMapperAutomatically check box.
 If you select the true option and IP mapping rules are configured for virtual networks, then Site Recovery Manager evaluates these rules during recovery to customize the VMs.
 If you select the false option, the IP mapping rules are not evaluated during recovery.
 You can override the option for each VM in VM Recovery Settings IP Customization mode.

 - To save your changes, click OK.